kubermatic/kubermatic/docs/proposals/improve-addons.md

 *go-template*

-- we propose no changes to our current approach. go-template is just listed in this proposal to give an overview of all available methods
+- this will be largely the same as the current addon approach
+- we propose to add a small functionality to handle dependencies.
+The AddonController should parse all manifests first -> check for namespace and CRD manifests -> apply namespaces and CRDs -> wait for apply to finish -> apply remaining manifests

 *helm*